HomeSocial MediaCauses, Symptoms, and Treatment For Facebook Addiction

 Causes, Symptoms, and Treatment For Facebook Addiction

-When we talk about Facebook, we talk about the biggest social platform of our generation.
+When we talk about Facebook, we talk about our generation’s most significant social platform.
 How perfectly it has embedded into our lifestyles is quite remarkable!
 But so is the recent debate revolving around Facebook addiction.

-Although it is not a diagnosable condition, many experts believe there are certain ways in which Facebook-use resembles an addiction.
-Low self-esteem, shattered confidence, the need for social approval, and fear of missing out are some common symptoms, to begin with.
+Although it is not a diagnosable condition, many experts believe that Facebook use resembles an addiction in specific ways.
+Low self-esteem, shattered confidence, the need for social approval, and fear of missing out are some common symptoms.

 Facebook Addiction Signs?